Health Needs To Be Front And Centre Of National Plans To Fight Climate Change

 Significant progress has been made in the integration of health into nationally determined contributions (NDCs) and long-term low emissions and development strategies (LT-LEDS), the main policy instruments to reduce emissions and build climate resilience as set out by the Paris Agreement.

-Ninety-one percent of the available NDCs now include health considerations, compared to 70 percent of those reporting in 2019.
-Compared to previous rounds of national climate plans, health-inclusive and health-promoting climate targets and policies are increasingly being developed for mitigation, adaptation, means of implementation, Loss and damage, and long-term sustainable development strategies.
+91% of the available NDCs now include health considerations, compared to 70% of those reporting in 2019.
+Compared to previous rounds of national climate plans, health-inclusive and health-promoting climate targets and policies are increasingly being developed for mitigation, adaptation, means of implementation, Loss and Damage, and long-term sustainable development strategies.

 Urgent action needed to prevent air pollution deaths

 Despite this progress, there remain huge gaps in the action being taken.
-Ambitious action on air pollution will save lives, yet only 16 percent of NDCs include standalone targets, measures or policies to reduce air pollution.
+Ambitious action on air pollution will save lives, yet only 16% of NDCs include standalone targets, measures or policies to reduce air pollution.

 Air pollution is one of the greatest environmental risks to health.
 Ambient (outdoor) and household air pollution together cause around seven million premature deaths each year from ischemic heart disease, stroke, lung cancer and respiratory diseases like asthma and pneumonia, which disproportionately affects children in low- and middle-income countries.